- If your adolescent has an eating disorder: An essential resource for parents

 Journal: Journal of Adolescent Health Care Volume: 11

 ABSTRACT: Investigated the relationship between emergence of weight and eating concerns and the daily experience and psychologic adjustment of 481 5th-9th graders.
-Ss completed the weight and eating concerns scale, a depression inventory, self-esteem and body image scales, and reported their daily experiences by the experience sampling method (M. Csikszentmihalyi; see PA, Vol 75:3173).
+Kids completed the weight and eating concerns scale, a depression inventory, self-esteem and body image scales, and reported their daily experiences by the experience sampling method (M. Csikszentmihalyi; see PA, Vol 75:3173).
 Girls reported more weight and eating concerns than boys, and this discrepancy increased with age.
 In older girls (8th and 9th graders) extreme weight and eating concerns were associated with other signs of emotional maladjustment.
 Girls who experience emotional distress may try to compensate for the strain by controlling body shape and in doing so, may place themselves at risk for developing an eating disorder.
 Excessive weight and eating concerns in young adolescent girls signal psychologic maladjustment which may require attention.